 Ease of Use

-There is another approach of contribution analysis that is more in-line with its name, i.e., analyzing the contribution.
-This approach does not limit to production cost, revenue or a company, rather to any program, be it a social cause, a political campaign, economic analysis and more.
+There is another approach of contribution analysis that is more in line with its name, i.e., analyzing the contribution.
+This approach does not limit production cost, revenue, or a company, but instead to any program, a social cause, a political campaign, economic analysis, etc.

 Under such an approach, a contribution analysis helps managers, researchers, and policymakers to understand the contribution of their program to a particular outcome.
-Such an analysis, therefore, lowers the uncertainty about the contribution by evaluating results, roles, and other internal and external factors.
+Therefore, such an analysis lowers the uncertainty about the contribution by evaluating results, roles, and other internal and external factors.

 Such an analysis is helpful for programs that are not experimental and where there is little or no scope in varying the implementation of the program.